cfiller123/icourtwatch/README.md

 ### Getting Started

-You can see a demo version at courtwatchapp.herokuapp.com.
+You can see a demo version [here][https://courtwatchapp.herokuapp.com].
 To run your own version, you will need to create a local or remote database and edit your database login credentials.
 Currently, you will need to manually provide permissions for managers through direct editing of the database.
 In the User table, a "0" means that the user is a volunteer; a "1" provides the individual with manager level access.
 Future versions will allow web-based alternatives to direct database management.

 ### Author